Martingales in Reductive Homogeneous spaces: Connections on homogeneous spaces

-The equality above allows us to think in the Theory of Connection.
-First, we can view $\pi:G \rightarrow G/H$ as a $H$-principal fiber bundle.
-Furthermore, Theorem 11.1 in \cite{kobay} shows that the principal fiber bundle $G(G/H,H)$ has the vertical part of the Maurrer-Cartan on $G$, which is denoted by $\omega$, as a connection form with respect to decomposition (\ref{decompositionTG}).
-It is clear that $TG_{\m}$ is a connection in $G(G/H,H)$.
-The horizontal lift from $G/H$ to $G$ is denoted by $\mathcal{H}$ and the horizontal projection of $TG$ into $TG_{\mathfrak{m}}$ is written as $\mathbf{h}$.
+Being $(G,G/H,H)$ a $H$-principal fiber bundle, Theorem 11.1 in \cite{kobay} assures that vertical part of the Maurer-Cartan on $G$, which is denoted by $\omega$, is a connection form associated to connection $TG_{\m}$ in (\ref{decompositionTG}).
+Thus the horizontal lift from $G/H$ into $G$ is denoted by $(\cdot)^h$.